Lee Taek-keun

-Lee Taek-keun (born July 10, 1980 in Busan, South Korea) is an outfielder who plays for the Kiwoom Heroes in the Korea Baseball Organization.
-He bats and throws right-handed.
+Lee Taek-keun (born July 10, 1980) is a former outfielder who played in the Korea Baseball Organization.
+He batted and threw right-handed.

 Amateur career

 Attending Kyungnam Commerce High School in Busan, South Korea, Lee was considered one of the top high school catching prospects.
 In 1998, he was selected for the South Korea national junior team that finished in 3rd place at the 1998 Asian Junior Baseball Championship in Kaohsiung, Taiwan.

 Upon graduation from high school in 1999, he chose to play college baseball at Korea University instead of turning pro directly.
 Lee was soon regarded as one of the best offensive amateur catchers in the nation, becoming a fixture in the starting nine in his first collegiate season.
 In his freshman year at Korea University, he was called up to the South Korea national baseball team, and participated in the 1999 Intercontinental Cup.
 In Korea's first game of the round-robin tournament against Cuba, he led his team to a memorable 4-3 victory, which was South Korea's first victory over Cuba at international baseball competitions organized by the IBAF.

 In 2001, Lee was selected for the South Korea national baseball team, that finished in 6th place at the 2001 Baseball World Cup.
 Lee was one of five amateur players on the roster.

 In 2002, Lee competed for the South Korea national baseball team again in the inaugural World University Baseball Championship held in Messina, Italy, manning the designated hitting and the catching positions.